Robust Bond Portfolio Construction via Convex-Concave Saddle Point Optimization: Introduction

 \subsection{Previous and related work}

 \paragraph{Bond portfolio construction and analysis.} Portfolio construction and analysis are well studied problems in finance, however, most of the literature focuses on equity portfolios.
-These approaches often can not be directly applied to bond portfolios, as there are important differences between the asset classes, such as the inherently finite maturity of (most) bonds.
-Yet, by making assumptions about the reinvestment rate, bond portfolios can be constructed and analyzed via modern portfolio theory (MPT)~\cite{Markowitz1952}.
-For example, assuming that the reinvestment rate is given by the current spot rate, standard MPT can be applied to bond portfolios, where the mean and covariance of the bonds can be derived from sample moments or factor models~\cite{puhle2008bond}.
-Similarly,~\cite{korn2006bond} use a factor model for the term structure in a MPT setting.
+These approaches often can not be directly applied to bond portfolios, as there are important differences between the asset classes, such as the finite maturity of bonds.
+Yet, by making assumptions about the re-investment rate, bond portfolios can be constructed and analyzed via modern portfolio theory (MPT)~\cite{Markowitz1952}.
+For example, assuming that the re-investment rate is given by the current spot rate, standard MPT can be applied to bond portfolios, where the mean and covariance of the bonds can be derived from sample moments or factor models~\cite{puhle2008bond}.
+Similarly,~\cite{korn2006bond} use a factor model for the term structure in an MPT setting.

 Other approaches for bond portfolio construction that are not based on MPT include exact matching and immunization~\cite{elton2009modern}.
 Exact matching is a method for constructing a bond portfolio that minimizes the required investment amount while ensuring that cash flows arising from liabilities are being met.
 Immunization refers to matching the duration of assets and liabilities, so that the portfolio value is insensitive to (small) changes in interest rates.
 Both of these problems can be formulated as linear programs and so tractably solved.